martivo/kind-minikube-k3d-microk8s/README.md

 ```

 The terraform apply command will output the IP adresses of the created linux machines for each tool: kind, minikube, k3d and microk8s.
-The scripts will install, create and delete the kubernetes clusters.
-Measures the time and memory it takes to complate.
+The needed scripts and configurations are already copied to the hosts.

 ```
 ssh ubuntu@...